Forms:

 Research as BIMS Writing Intensive Request

 With faculty approval, one research course may also count as a Writing-Intensive (W) credit.
-This option is only available for research completed within the School of Veterinary Medicine & Biomedical Sciences (VMBS).
+Research completed within the College of Veterinary Medicine & Biomedical Sciences (VMBS) is eligible for this option.
+Research conducted outside of VMBS may also qualify with additional approval requirements.

 A research course may count toward both a BDE and one Writing-Intensive requirement if: